 Future trends for industrial application of predictive maintenance

-Prescriptive maintenance looks to build upon predictive maintenance as PdM improved upon CBM and preventive maintenance.
+If you are researching predictive maintenance, you have probably come across the term prescriptive maintenance.
+Prescriptive maintenance is a maintenance strategy that looks to build upon predictive maintenance as PdM improves upon CBM and preventive maintenance.

-In essence, prescriptive maintenance would not only let you know when something needs to be fixed but would also suggest a few scenarios of how you can deal with the predicted problem.
+Prescriptive maintenance does not only let you know when something needs to be corrected, but uses artificial intelligence and prescriptive analytics to suggest a few scenarios of how you can deal with the predicted problem.

-In the same post, he suggests that the acronym for prescriptive maintenance could be RxM, and while we like it, it remains to be seen if it will catch on.
+Lastly, Dan suggests that the acronym for prescriptive maintenance could be RxM and while we like it, it remains to be seen if it will catch on.

-Even though the applicability of prescriptive maintenance seems to be tied to advancements in AI and machine learning, how things look today, we probably won’t need to wait long until prescriptive maintenance becomes the next best thing in the maintenance industry.
+Even though the applicability of prescriptive maintenance seems to be tied to advancements in AI and machine learning, how things look today, we probably will not have to wait long until prescriptive maintenance becomes the next best thing in the maintenance industry.

 "Limble made my job easier pretty much right off the bat.
 Now I create Work Orders on the fly.
 It takes me about 10 seconds."